mohamed7456/Information_Retrieval_Simple_Search_Engine/README.md

 ## Screenshots

-Below are some screenshots of the web interface:
+Below are some screenshots of the web interface and examples with different queries:

 1. **Once Opened**
    ![Once Opened](images/simple_page.png)